-Welcome to 2020!
-Time to make new resolutions, right?
-And we’ll all go back to our classes and tell students to follow their dreams.
+Dreams have a mystique in America.
+Teachers tell students to follow their dreams.
+Friends encourage each other: Go for it!
 Never quit!
 You can be anything you dream of being!!!
 Except…

 A dream is a regular idea with a fancy name.
 That’s all it is.
 It’s an idea that popped into the head.
 Understanding that is very important.
 Why?
 Have you ever had a bad idea?
 Ever looked back at something and thought, “Whoa.
 I shouldn’t have done that.
 That was a bad idea.”
 Be realistic: Lots of people have bad ideas.
 And if a dream is an idea with a fancy name, lots of people have bad dreams, so to speak.
-If lots of people have bad dreams, lots of students do, too.
-How do we deal with students who have “stupid” dreams?
+Lots of students do, too.
+How do we deal with “stupid” dreams?

 It becomes important because we treat “dreams” so differently than “ideas.”
 Let me give you an example.
 I was playing golf at a municipal golf course.
 My playing partner was 46 years old and announced that he had just quit his job to focus on golf.
 There is a Senior Tour for professional golfers, and he figured he could make lots of money there.
 Except he wasn’t that good.
 If he had said, “My idea is to try out for the Tour and become rich,” I would have said, “That’s a really bad idea.
 Every year, many touring pros with years of experience turn 50.
 These guys regularly shoot in the 60’s which is something you have never done.
 They have years of experience playing under extreme pressure and you have none.
 You have no chance at surviving the qualifying process to join the tour.
 Get your job back now!”